mik-tf/mycelium-matrix-chat/docs/ops/ansible-deployment.md

 cp infrastructure/credentials.auto.tfvars.example infrastructure/credentials.auto.tfvars
 # Edit credentials.auto.tfvars with your mnemonic and settings

-# Deploy VM with OpenTofu
+# Deploy VM with OpenTofu (auto-fallback to Terraform if needed)
 make vm-tofu

 # Continue with ansible preparation